fusioncharts/dev_centre_docs/using-with-server-side-languages/php/different-ways-of-loading-data.md

 The FusionCharts PHP wrapper lets you load data for a chart using:

-* <a href="/using-with-server-side-languages/php/different-ways-of-loading-data#loading-data-from-a-static-json-string" class="smoth-scroll">a static JSON string</a>
+* a static JSON string

-* <a href="/using-with-server-side-languages/php/different-ways-of-loading-data#loading-data-from-a-static-xml-string" class="smoth-scroll">a static XML string</a>
+* a static XML string

-* <a href="/using-with-server-side-languages/php/different-ways-of-loading-data#loading-data-from-a-json-string-generated-from-an-associative-array" class="smoth-scroll">a JSON string generated from an associative array</a>
+* a JSON string generated from an associative array

-* <a href="/using-with-server-side-languages/php/different-ways-of-loading-data#loading-data-from-a-json-string-generated-from-an-associative-array" class="smoth-scroll">an XML string generated from an associative array</a>
+* an XML string generated from an associative array

 In this section, you will be shown how the FusionCharts PHP wrapper uses each of these methods to generate charts.

-> Before you proceed, make sure you have <a href="/using-with-server-side-languages/php/introduction.html" target="_blank">installed and set up the plugin </a> correctly.</p>
+> Before you proceed, make sure you have [installed and set up the plugin correctly]({% site.baseurl %}/using-with-server-side-languages/php/introduction "@@open-newtab").

 >  There are two more ways for loading data - using the JSON URL and using the XML URL.
 These methods, however, are similar to using static strings.
 The only difference is that the data is loaded from a separate `.json` or `.xml` file.
 The URLs of the file is then passed as the value for the data source parameter of the constructor.
 In case of JSON data, `jsonurl` is passed as the value for the data format parameter; for XML data, it is `xmlurl`.</p>